jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 #### Assignment Box
 - Dependent Variable: The variable of interest.
 Also called the outcome variable.
 - Fixed Factors: The variables that are manipulated/define the different groups.
 Also called the independent variables.
-- Random Factors: In this box the variable that should be inlcuded in all models, including the null model, can be placed.
+- Random Factors: In this box, the variable that should be inlcuded in all models, including the null model, can be selected.

 #### Bayes Factor:
-- BF<sub>10</sub>: By selecting this option the Bayes factor will quantify evidence for the alternative hypothesis relative to the null hypothesis.
+- BF<sub>10</sub>: By selecting this option, the Bayes factor will quantify evidence for the alternative hypothesis relative to the null hypothesis.
 This option is selected by default.
-- BF<sub>01</sub> : By selecting this option the Bayes factor will quantify evidence for the null hypothesis relative to the alternative hypothesis.
+- BF<sub>01</sub> : By selecting this option, the Bayes factor will quantify evidence for the null hypothesis relative to the alternative hypothesis.
 This is equal to 1/BF<sub>10</sub>.
-- Log(BF<sub>10</sub>) : By selecting this option the natural logarithm of BF<sub>10</sub>, BF<sub>m</sub>, BF<sub>Inclusion</sub>, BF<sub>10, U</sub> will be displayed in the output.
+- Log(BF<sub>10</sub>) : By selecting this option, the natural logarithm of BF<sub>10</sub>, BF<sub>m</sub>, BF<sub>Inclusion</sub>, BF<sub>10, U</sub> will be displayed in the output.

 #### Output:
 - Effects: By selecting this option, the effect of each component in the models will be calculated.
-    - Across all models: When this option is selected, each model where the component is included will be used.
+    - Across all models: When this option is selected, each model where the component is included will be used to estimate the effect of the component.
 When the option `Effects` is selected, this method is used by default.
     - Across matched models: When this option is selected, each model with exactly that component will be included in the analysis.
 Therefore, interactions with the component are excluded.
       <details>
         <summary><b>GIF demonstration: Select effects </b></summary>
         <img src="analyses/gif/inclusion_bayes_anova.gif"/>
       </details>

-- Estimates: By selecting this option, a table with the model averaged posterior summary will be provided.
+- Estimates: By selecting this option, a table with the model averaged posterior summary will be displayed.
 This table includes information about the model averaged posterior mean of each level of the fixed factors and their interactions, the standard deviation, and the credible interval.
-- Descriptives: When this option is selected, the mean, standard deviation, and the sample size will be presented for each level combination of the independent variables.
+- Descriptives: When this option is selected, the mean, standard deviation, and the sample size will be displayed for each level combination of the independent variables.
   - Credible interval: By default this is set to 95%.

 #### Order: